Tactical Decision Making for Autonomous Trucks by Deep Reinforcement Learning with Total Cost of Operation Based Reward: Introduction

 A widely used machine learning framework in the context of autonomous systems is Reinforcement Learning (RL).
-RL overcomes the challenges of traditional search based methods such as A* search which lack the ability to generalize to unknown situations in a non-deterministic environment and are computationally expensive \cite{Sutton1998}.
-RL has been increasingly used for solving complex problems related to autonomous driving, such as navigation, trajectory planning, collision avoidance, and behavior planning \cite{sallab2017deep,shalev2016safe,kiran2021deep}.
+RL overcomes the challenges of traditional search based methods such as A* search, which lack the ability to generalize to unknown situations in a non-deterministic environment and are computationally expensive \cite{Sutton1998}.
+RL methods also have significant advantages over traditional car-following and lane change models which are based on predefined rules and assumptions.
+Behavior of traditional models are deterministic and do not adapt beyond their programmed logic.
+On the otherhand, advanced RL methods such as Deep Reinforcement Learning (DRL) can adapt to non-deterministic environments with varying surrounding vehicle behaviors and make informed decisions in complex scenarios by processing high-dimensional state representations.
+RL has been increasingly used to solve complex problems related to autonomous car driving, such as navigation, trajectory planning, collision avoidance, and behavior planning \cite{sallab2017deep,shalev2016safe,kiran2021deep}.
 The application of this framework to autonomous trucks is a relatively new area of research.
 An important contribution in this direction is the work \cite{hoel2020tactical}, which implements an RL framework for autonomous truck driving in SUMO.
 They study how a Bayesian RL technique, based on an ensemble of neural networks with additional randomized prior functions (RPF), can be used to estimate the uncertainty of decisions in autonomous driving.
 On the other hand, more results exist when we consider autonomous driving of passenger cars.
 The study in \cite{5876320} develops a cooperative adaptive cruise control (CACC) using RL for securing longitudinal following of a front vehicle using vehicle-to-vehicle communication.
 The CACC system has a coordination layer that is responsible for the selection of high-level actions, e.g., lane changing or secure vehicle following.
 The action layer, which is a policy-gradient RL agent, must achieve this action by selecting the appropriate low-level actions that correspond to the vehicle’s steering, brakes, and throttle.
 Another study in \cite{zhao2013supervised} proposes a Supervised Actor-Critic (SAC) \cite{NIPS1999_6449f44a, haarnoja2018soft} approach for optimal control of ACC.
 Their framework contains an upper level controller based on SAC, which chooses desired acceleration based on relative velocity and distance parameters of leading and following vehicles.
 A low level controller receives the acceleration signal and transfers it to the corresponding brake and/or throttle control action.
-In \cite{9152161}, the authors develop a Deep Reinforcement Learning (DRL) framework for ACC and compare the results with Model Predictive Control.
+In \cite{9152161}, the authors develop a DRL framework for ACC and compare the results with Model Predictive Control.
 In all these studies, the RL agent performs step control of acceleration or other driving maneuvers such as braking and steering.
-For this reason, it can take a longer time for the agent to achieve maximum speed even though there is no leading vehicle in front, making the process apparently inefficient.
+For this reason, it can take longer time for the agent to achieve maximum speed even though there is no leading vehicle in front, making the process apparently inefficient.